CISecurity/ControlsAssessmentSpecification/control-2/control-2.6.rst

 Inputs
 ------
+#. :code:`GV8`: Authorized allowlisting software
 #.
-Authorized software inventory with detailed information
-#.
 The list of authorized software libraries
+#. :code:`GV9`: Approved configuration (s) for allowlisting software
 #.
-Approved configuration (s) for allowlisting software
-#.
 Date of last assessement of this safeguard

 Operations
 ----------
 #.
-Using Input 1, identify and note all allowlisting software authorized within the enterprise (M1).
+For each item identified in :code:`GV8, use the approved configurations from :code:`GV9` and authorized library list from Input 2
 	#.
-For each item identified in the output of Operation 1 (M1), use the approved configurations from Input 3 and authorized library list from Input 2
+Identify and enumerate allowlisting software properly configured to allow process loading of authorized libraries (M2)
 	#.
-Identify and note allowlisting software properly configured to allow process loading of authorized libraries (M2)
+Identify and enumerate allowlisting software improperly configured to allow process loading of authorized libraries (M3)
 #.
-Identify and note allowlisting software improperly configured to allow process loading of authorized libraries (M3)
-#.
 Compare the date from Input 4 to current date and note timeframe in months (M4).

 Measures
 --------
-* M1 = Count of authorized allowlisting software
+* M1 = Count :code:`GV8
 * M2 = Count of properly configured allowlisting software
 * M3 = Count of improperly configured allowlisting software
 * M4 = Timeframe since last assessment of this safeguard